2024 submissions are now closed. Check back in May for our 2025 call for entries.

 Well, yes…you are paying for us to consider your film, so why…wouldn’t we watch it?
 We are trying to discover incredible films – it’s like the ultimate show and tell.
 How can we do that if we don’t watch your film?

-We are so dedicated to screening as many wonderful films as we can that we even created a year-round monthly screening series to exhibit films that we couldn’t find a place for in our annual lineup.
+We are so dedicated to screening as many wonderful films as we can that we even created a year-round monthly screening series (called Dispatches from the Underground) to exhibit films that we couldn’t find a place for in our annual lineup.
+All films submitted to BUFF are also considered for Dispatches programming.

 What if I look at my Vimeo stats and see that you didn’t watch my film?